What are the key takeaways from Rachel Reeves’s spring statement?

 Defence boost

-Taking defence spending closer to the government’s new target of 2.5 per cent of Gross Domestic Product (GDP) - the measure of how well an economy is performing, the chancellor said the boost will help pay for new technologies, such as long range laser weapons – collectively known as directed energy weapons – which will be fitted to warships.
+Taking defence spending closer to the government’s new target of 2.5 per cent of GDP, the measure of how well an economy is performing, the chancellor said the boost will help pay for new technologies, such as long-range laser weapons – collectively known as directed energy weapons – which will be fitted to warships.

 Homes for military families will, meanwhile, be refurbished, including the 36,000 recently brought back into public ownership from the private rented sector.